-This AIF presents information about our cash costs of production of a payable ounce of silver produced, net of by-product credits for our operating mines.
+This AIF presents information about our cash costs for our operating mines.
 Except as otherwise noted, cash costs is calculated by dividing total cash costs net of by-product credits by total payable silver ounces produced at the relevant mine or mines.
-Total cash costs include mine operating costs such as mining, processing, administration, royalties and operating taxes, but exclude amortization, reclamation costs, financing costs and capital development and exploration.
+Total cash costs include mine operating costs such as mining, processing, administration and royalties, but exclude amortization, reclamation costs, financing costs and capital development and exploration.
 Certain amounts of stock-based compensation are excluded as well.

 Cash costs is included in this AIF because certain investors use this information to assess our performance and also to determine our ability to generate cash flow for use in investing and other activities.
 The inclusion of cash costs may enable investors to better understand year-over-year changes in our production costs, which in turn affect profitability and cash flow.
-Cash costs does not have a standardized meaning or a consistent basis of calculation prescribed by Canadian accounting standards.
-Investors are cautioned that cash costs should not be considered in isolation or construed as a substitute to costs determined in accordance with Canadian accounting standards as prescribed under IFRS as an indicator of performance.
+Cash costs does not have a standardized meaning or a consistent basis of calculation prescribed by IFRS.
+Investors are cautioned that cash costs should not be considered in isolation or construed as a substitute to costs determined under IFRS as an indicator of performance.
 Our method of calculating cash costs may differ from the methods used by other entities and, accordingly, our cash costs may not be comparable to similarly titled measures used by other entities.
-Readers should refer to our management's discussion and analysis for the year ended December 31, 2015 (the "2015 MD&A") for a detailed description and reconciliation of this non-GAAP measure.
+Readers should refer to our management's discussion and analysis for the year ended December 31, 2017 (the "2017 MD&A") for a detailed description and reconciliation of this non-GAAP measure.